-Referring to the representatives from Ministry of Agriculture, Food Processing and transport, he said that no ministry can individually handled the bottlenecks faced by the refrigerated transport sector.
+Referring to the fellow representatives from Ministry of Agriculture, Food Processing and Transport, he said that no ministry can individually direct to handle the bottlenecks faced by the refrigerated transport sector.
 He stated that 7000 refer trucks is like a small minidrop in the ocean.
-He suggested that the aim of the conference is to determine the reasons for the sector not catching up despite the support from the government.
+He suggested that the aim of the conference is to determine the additional support needed for this important cold-chain link and that this important transport sector needs to catching up with the growth in storage capacity.